-I know, call me crazy, but I have just found it to be the best way to stay on track.
-I’ve blogged about my success with my Insanity 60-Day Challenge, and then my journey with Shaun T’s sequel, Asylum, and to be honest, there were days (and there still are) when I lost the little argument with that voice in my head that was trying to get me up in time to “push play” before breakfast, then get my son up for school, shower, and get to work on time.
+I know, call me crazy, but I have just found my early morning workouts to be the best way to stay on track.
+I’ve blogged about my success with my Insanity 60-Day Challenge, and then with Shaun T’s sequel, Asylum, and to be honest, there were days (and there still are) when I lost the little argument with that voice that was trying to get me up in time to “push play” before breakfast, then get my son up for school, shower, and get to work on time.

 Well, today as I was lying in bed arguing with myself yet again, I remembered a time when I thought it was impossible that I would ever be able to shrink down 10 JEANS SIZES.
 My success only happened because I had a clear vision, I was relentless about achieving it, and I wanted it so bad that I blocked out all the excuses.

-Now I have probably my last 5-7 pounds to go, and those arguments are surfacing again.
+Now I have a few more inches to go, and those arguments are surfacing again.
 Time to bring out the big guns, the anti-excuse ammunition, the tricks that I will use to get myself going each day, to squash that voice, or at least turn down the volume a bit…

-Here are my top 3 strategies to trick that voice, so I can become a morning mogul.
+Here are my top 3 strategies I use to trick that voice, so I can become a morning mogul.
 Maybe they might work for you, too.

 So the next time you feel like the “life gets in the way” excuse is stopping you from achieving your goals, maybe you should try a new morning routine.
 You just might surprise yourself and be able to conquer not only your fears, but your obstacles, as well.
 Before you know it, discipline in one area of your life will spill over to discipline in another, and whether it’s your family budget, your relationships, your work, or personal fitness, you will find success and one day live to tell your story.
 Trust me on this.
 It works!